When the Nearest Doctor Is a Thousand Miles Away

 There's a moment on every bluewater passage when the last bar of cell signal vanishes from your phone and you realise you're truly on

 Every bluewater boat has a collection of holes drilled deliberately through its hull.
 That thought alone should focus your attention.
-Through-hulls, seacocks, and the gelcoat barrier that keeps
+Through-hulls, seacocks, and the gelcoat barrier that

 When you drop below the horizon on an ocean passage, your connection to the outside world narrows to whatever equipment you brought aboard.
 Getting that communications stack right

 The days of slathering copper-laden paint on your hull and calling it good are numbered.
-Whether you cruise the copper-restricted waters of Washington State and California or simply
+Whether you cruise the copper-restricted waters of Washington State and California

-After a two-year hiatus, the Antigua Bermuda Race is back — and the fifth edition promises to be one of the most compelling offshore races in the Caribbean calendar.
+After a two-year hiatus, the Antigua Bermuda Race is back — and the fifth edition promises to be one of the most compelling offshore races in the Caribbean

 Hurricane season officially begins on 1 June, but the smart passage planning that keeps you safe starts right now.
 Whether you are heading north from the Caribbean to